India to host Afghan leader, seeks to regain ground lost to China, Pakistan

-NEW DELHI (Reuters) - When Afghan President Ashraf Ghani makes his first official visit to India next week, it will be a chance for New Delhi to regain ground lost to regional rivals Pakistan and China and push interests including trade routes and arms sales.
+NEW DELHI, April 24 (Reuters) - When Afghan President Ashraf Ghani makes his first official visit to India next week, it will be a chance for New Delhi to regain ground lost to regional rivals Pakistan and China and push interests including trade routes and arms sales.

 That has left India as an also-ran during the first seven months of Ghani’s tenure, and talk of a strategic partnership with Afghanistan including significant sales of military equipment during Karzai’s frequent visits has faded to silence.